 A walk through the Life of Goddess Sita

 The king of Mithila –‘ Janaka’ was once plowing the land to conduct a Yajna and he found a baby girl in the Golden casket.
 This girl was none other than Goddess Sita who is also known as Janaki.
 She soon became famous as a very beautiful and lovely princess.
 Many strong warriors came to attempt to bend Shiva’s bow – the condition of Sita’s Swayambar.
 No one succeeded of course!
 Rama easily took the bow and did not only bend it but snapped it into many pieces!
 Rama wed Sita and she became the wife of the great Lord Shri Ram.

 They faced many challenges after marriage.
-Due to in-home politics and selfishness of other family members; Rama, Sita, and Lakshmana had to leave for many years of exile (vanvas).
+Due to in-home politics and the selfishness of other family members; Rama, Sita, and Lakshmana had to leave for many years of exile.
 They lived a life of nomads and also created history.
 Many obstacles came their way among which the abduction of Goddess Sita by Ravana was the worst.
 Lord Ram, Laxman, Hanuman, and their troop fought with the Asura King Ravana and brought back the Goddess.

 After returning the people of Ayodhya raised questions about the purity of the Goddess as she had spent many nights in the kingdom of Lanka.
-This made Rama also answer to the queries of his kingdom.
+This made Rama also answer the queries of his kingdom.
 Goddess Sita first stayed away from her husband and raised her kids Luv and Kush in an ashram and then sacrificed herself to mother earth by sinking into the deeps of the earth.

 Mata Sita is said to be the incarnation of Goddess Laxmi and Lord Vishnu.
 Sita is known for her self-sacrifice, dedication, purity, and courage.
-She is also known as mortals or mother of gods and all living beings.
+She is also known as a mortal or mother of gods and all living beings.
 The worshippers are blessed with growth, intelligence, and prosperity.
 Goddess Sita symbolizes purity and fertility.
 The married women keep fast on this day for the long life of their husband

 - Arrangements are made for a puja mandap with four pillars.